-Wake up to these perfect Vegan Pancakes.
+Wake up to these easy Vegan Pancakes.
 Light, fluffy, and slightly sweetened with maple syrup, this is a breakfast worth getting out of bed for.
 Ready in 10 minutes.

 It’s pancake time!

 Vegan pancakes, to be exact.
 I’m not much of a pancake eater myself (I ALWAYS prefer a savory breakfast over sweet) but I am a pancake-maker expert.
 For the past 5 years I have been making pancakes almost weekly for my kids who believe there is no better way to wake up than with a plate full of pancakes.

 I have tried many different pancake recipes but have struggled with the perfect vegan pancake.
 Either to doughy or cakey or flat or sweet.
 But after years of perfecting one singular recipe, I am finally ready to share it with you.